sdcondon/SCClassicalPlanning/README.md

 [![NuGet version (SCClassicalPlanning)](https://img.shields.io/nuget/v/SCClassicalPlanning.svg?style=flat-square)](https://www.nuget.org/packages/SCClassicalPlanning/) [![NuGet downloads (SCClassicalPlanning)](https://img.shields.io/nuget/dt/SCClassicalPlanning.svg?style=flat-square)](https://www.nuget.org/packages/SCClassicalPlanning/)

-This repository contains the source code for the SCClassicalPlanning NuGet package.
+This repository contains the source code for the SCClassicalPlanning NuGet package - in addition to its tests, benchmarks, alternative implementations, example domains and documentation website.

 ## Package Documentation

 For documentation of the package itself, see https://sdcondon.net/SCClassicalPlanning/.

+## Developer Documentation

+I've not bothered writing up any documentation for developers - and likely won't unless someone else expresses an interest in contributing.
+I use Visual Studio, and once cloned, it should "just work" as far as compiling is concerned.

 ## Issues and Contributions